thrackle-io/rules-engine/docs/userGuides/rules/TRANSFER-COUNTER.md

 - **_appManagerAddr** (address): The address of the application manager to verify that the caller has Rule administrator privileges.
 - **_nftTypes** (bytes32[]): array of types (tags) that the NFT contract has registered in the application manager.
 - **_tradesAllowed** (uint8[]): the amount of trades allowed in a day.
 - **_startTs** (uint64): starting timestamp of the rule.
-This timestamp will determin the time that a day starts and ends for the rule processing.
+This timestamp will determine the time that a day starts and ends for the rule processing.
 For example, *the amount of trades will reset to 0 very day at 2:30 pm.*

 ### Parameter Optionality: